ga-wdi-boston/rails-activerecord-crud-study/README.md

 -   Name model files and classes according to Rails's naming conventions.
 -   Reference basic CRUD operations in ActiveRecord using the Rails documentation.
--   Explain the role of migrations.
--   Reference documentation for writing migrations.
--   Explain the role of seed data.

 ## Instructions